Mobile Estate Planning Attorney

 Our Estate Planning Services

-Whether you are looking to build an estate plan from scratch or make updates to certain documents, our estate planning lawyers in Mobile at Satterwhite Reece Law Firm can provide the knowledgeable and compassionate guidance you need.
+Whether you are looking to build an estate plan from scratch or make updates to certain documents, our estate planning attorneys in Mobile at Satterwhite Reece Law Firm can provide the knowledgeable and compassionate guidance you need.
 We are familiar with virtually all areas of estate planning and can tailor our approach to suit your specific objectives.

 Our Mobile estate planning attorneys can assist you with:

-• Your will.
+• Your Will.
 Your last will and testament permits you to name a guardian for your minor children, a personal representative to represent your estate in probate, and beneficiaries to your assets.
 The contents of a will become public as part of probate, and your instructions for distributing assets will only be carried out near the end of the estate settlement process.
 Your will must be properly signed and witnessed to be enforceable.
 We can help you draft, validate, and make changes to your will.

 • Trusts.
 A trust is a more complex financial instrument that allows a third party – a trustee – to hold assets for the benefit of your chosen beneficiaries.
 Many types of trusts exist, each with its own purposes and features.
 A revocable living trust can be used similarly to a will in terms of asset distribution, but, crucially, assets placed in trusts typically avoid probate.
 Trusts are also private and highly customizable.
 Irrevocable trusts, for example, cannot be modified once created, but they can be designed to achieve asset protection and other significant advantages.
 Our estate planning attorneys in Mobile can help you establish a trust and tailor it to your specific needs.

-• Advance medical directives.
+• Advance Medical Directives.
 A key part of effective estate planning is planning for incapacity.
 If you were to become suddenly hospitalized and unable to speak, instructions defined in your advance medical directives can be used to decide what types of medical treatment you will receive (or not receive).
 For example, you may wish to not be resuscitated, or you may have specific preferences for end-of-life care.
 We can help you draft clear instructions and ensure the appropriate parties know where to find them.

-• Powers of attorney.
+• Powers of Attorney.
 In addition to providing medical instructions, it can also be a good idea to give someone the authority to act on your behalf should you become incapacitated.
 Appointing a power of attorney allows a trusted agent to make decisions and fulfill responsibilities that you define.
 Many choose to appoint a medical power of attorney to serve as an advocate in healthcare settings and a financial power of attorney to handle other affairs, such as paying bills.
-Our estate planning lawyers can complete all necessary paperwork and offer advice for selecting agents.
+Our estate planning attorneys can complete all necessary paperwork and offer advice for selecting agents.

 If you need experienced guidance creating or updating any aspect of your future plans, our estate planning attorneys in Mobile are here for you.
 Contact us today at (251) 325-5141.